giordebug/verbamanent/docs/source/implementing_a_new_model.md

 5. Implement `MyModel`.

-    In 🐸TTS, a model class is a self-sufficient implementation of a model directing all the interactions with the other components.
+    In 🐸tts, a model class is a self-sufficient implementation of a model directing all the interactions with the other components.
 It is enough to implement the API provided by the `BaseModel` class to comply.

     A model interacts with the `Trainer API` for training, `Synthesizer API` for inference and testing.

-    A 🐸TTS model must return a dictionary by the `forward()` and `inference()` functions.
+    A 🐸tts model must return a dictionary by the `forward()` and `inference()` functions.
 This dictionary must `model_outputs` key that is considered as the main model output by the `Trainer` and `Synthesizer`.

-    You can place your `tts` model implementation under `TTS/tts/models/new_model.py` then inherit and implement the `BaseTTS`.
+    You can place your `tts` model implementation under `tts/tts/models/new_model.py` then inherit and implement the `Basetts`.

     There is also the `callback` interface by which you can manipulate both the model and the `Trainer` states.
 Callbacks give you an infinite flexibility to add custom behaviours for your model and training routines.

-    For more details, see {ref}`BaseTTS <Base tts Model>` and :obj:`TTS.utils.callbacks`.
+    For more details, see {ref}`Basetts <Base tts Model>` and :obj:`tts.utils.callbacks`.

 6. Optionally, define `MyModelArgs`.